dnghuy37/Ballbot_PBL4_Data/README.md

 # Ball-balancing Robot build using LEGO Mindstorm EV3

 Run SYSTEM_BALLBOT to get all parameter for simulation and HIL run
-> Parameter won't be upload until paper published (expect 2/2026)
+> Parameter won't be upload until 2/2026

 ## Main reference: